Cummings Foundation Fellow Mr. Bradley Nichols

 Mr. Bradley Nichols is a PhD Candidate at the University of Tennessee in Knoxville.
 He is expected to earn his PhD in history in May 2015.
 Mr. Nichols earned an MA degree in comparative genocide studies from West Chester University of Pennsylvania in West Chester, Pennsylvania, in 2008.

-While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Mr. Nichols will be working on his doctoral dissertation entitled “The Hunt for Lost Blood: Nazi Racial Selection and Re-Germanization Policy, 1939-1945.”
+While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Mr. Nichols conducted research on his doctoral dissertation entitled “The Hunt for Lost Blood: Nazi Racial Selection and Re-Germanization Policy, 1939-1945.”

 Mr. Nichols is fluent in German and knows basic Polish.
 Mr. Nichols has also taught two courses at the University of Tennessee.
 They are: “History of World Civilization: Mass Violence and World History,” and “History of Western Civilization: Empire and Revolution in Modern European History.”